-In the first quarter of 2018, revenues and gross margin were positively impacted by the inclusion of a full quarter of operations from our acquisitions of 4Solutions and Datamyne.
-Revenues in the first quarter were also positively impacted by the strengthening of the British pound sterling and euro compared to the US dollar.
-Operating expenses increased because of the inclusion of a full quarter of operations from our acquisitions of 4Solutions and Datamyne.
-Operating expenses in the first quarter were also negatively impacted by the strengthening of the euro, Swedish krona and British pound sterling and positively impacted by weakening of the Canadian dollar compared to the US dollar.
+In the first quarter of 2018, revenues and gross margin were positively impacted on a quarter to quarter basis by the inclusion of a full quarter of operations from our acquisitions of 4Solutions Information Technology Pty Ltd. ("4Solutions") and Datamyne Inc. ("Datamyne").
+Revenues in the first quarter of 2018 were also positively impacted on a quarter to quarter basis by the strengthening of the British pound sterling and euro compared to the US dollar.
+Operating expenses increased because of the inclusion of a full quarter of 2018 were also negatively impacted on a quarter to quarter to quarter basis by the strengthening expenses in the first quarter of 2018 were also negatively impacted on a quarter to quarter basis by the strengthening of the Canadian dollar compared to the US dollar.
 Net income was lowered by additional amortization as a result of the acquisitions of 4Solutions and Datamyne in 2017.